rogierschouten/ts-events/README.md

 A library for sending spontaneous events similar to Qt signal/slot or C# events.
 It replaces EventEmitter, and instead makes each event into a member which is its own little emitter.
 Implemented in TypeScript (typings file included) and usable with JavaScript as well.

-## New in version 3

-- Uses ES6 imports
-- Uses 'typings' field in package.json, so you can/must drop your reference to ts-events.d.ts
-- Add generic way of attaching to an AnyEvent
-- Add evtFirstAttached and evtLastDetached events to AnyEvent

 ## TL;DR

 Synchronous events: